 Remember when I mentioned temperature is related to yeast development?
 If we lower the temperature of an established starter, the yeast growth is slowed.

-Puposefully lower the temperature of your starter by putting it in the fridge and you won't have to feed it as often!
+Purposefully lower the temperature of your starter by putting it in the fridge and you won't have to feed it as often!

 Room temperature starters should be fed every 1–2 days, and refrigerated starters need it just once a week.

-What to Make with the Discard?
+What to Make With the Discard?

 Once your starter is established you'll realize you're throwing away a lot of starter every day!
 What can you do with it?